ThingLabsIo/ThingLabsIo.github.io/pages/workshop/esp8266/06-storing-displaying-data.md

 1. Select __+__ > __APP SERVICES__ > __SERVICE BUS__ > __EVENT HUB__ > __QUICK CREATE__ and enter the following:
     - EVENT HUB NAME: You can use anything that is a valid name here, such as thinglabs-eventhub-[yourname, initials, etc]
     - REGION: If you created your IoT Hub in _East US_, select __East US 2__.
-Select the same region you created your IoT Hub in.
+For other regions, select the same region you created your IoT Hub in.
     - SUBSCRIPTION: Select the subscription you've created your resources in.
     - NAMESPACE: You can use anything that is a valid name here, such as thinglabs-eh-[yourname, initials, etc]

 ![Configure Event Hub](/images/ehquickcreate.png)

 ## Create the Stream Analytics Job
-Next, you can create the Stream Analytics Job by opening a new browser tab and navigate to [https://manage.windowsazure.com](https://manage.windowsazure.com){:target="_blank"}.
+Next, you can create the Stream Analytics Job by opening a new browser tab and navigating to [https://manage.windowsazure.com](https://manage.windowsazure.com){:target="_blank"}.
 Login if necessary.
 Click on the __NEW__ icon in the lower-left corner.

 1. Select __DATA SERVICES__ > __STREAM ANALYTICS__ > __QUICK CREATE__ and enter the following:
-    - JOB NAME: You can use anything you'd like here...like __iotlab__ or something similar so you can identify it easily later.
+    - JOB NAME: You can use whatever name you like. (e.g. __iotlab__)
-    - REGION: If you created your IoT Hub in _East US_, select __East US 2__.
-Select the same region you created your IoT Hub in.
+    - REGION: Select the same region you created your IoT Hub in.
+For example, if you created your IoT Hub in _East US_, select __East US 2__.
     - REGIONAL MONITORING STORAGE ACCOUNT: Select or create a storage account.

     ![Defining a new Stream Analytics job](/images/newasa.png)